 Add La Dream Team to the list of really good soccer movies that have sprung forth for our viewing pleasure in the past few years.
 Réalisateur Thomas Sorriaux accomplishes what American directors seldom do: work comedy into a family film that appeals to both kids and adults.

 Maxime Belloc (Medi Sadoun) is an aging star for PSG who accidentally breaks his own leg in anger after being told that Griezemann is replacing him at Euro 2016.
-Having become the most hated player in France, his agent has him disappear to his father’s home, in the Berry countryside, to rehabilitate his body.
+Maxime has become the most hated player in France, so his agent has him disappear to his father’s home in the Berry countryside, to rehabilitate his body.

 To rehabilitate his image, he decides to help coach the hapless youth team his father (Gerard Depardieu) has continued to manage in the 17 years that Maxime has been away.
 Maxime has been so absent, he doesn’t even know he has a niece.
 As he trains and motivates the players, he also rehabilitates his humanity.

 Of course, this is the most common storyline for sports movies, such as Disney’s The Mighty Ducks (which is probably why on Netflix, this movie is titled A Mighty Team).
 What makes this movie so enjoyable is Sadoun’s portrayal of a man who slowly awakens to the flaws in his narcissistic lifestyle and basically, makes little changes to do the right things.